christopherseaman/datasci_217/07/index.md

   ```python
   df = pd.read_csv('health_data.csv')
   ```
-  - *Data in, insights out—that's the way we roll!*
 - **Creating the Plot**:
   ```python
   sns.scatterplot(x='BMI', y='BloodPressure', hue='AgeGroup', data=df)
   ```
-  - *Adding a splash of color—because life is too short for monochrome plots!*
 - **Adding Title**:
   - Sets the title of the plot.
 - **Displaying the Plot**: